Hellfire (song): Visual sequence

-The beginning of the song starts with the Archdeacon swinging the incense-filled thurible, as he and his altar servers walk through Notre Dame, chanting the beginning of the Confiteor.
+The beginning of the song starts with the Archdeacon swinging the incense-filled thurible, as he and his altar servers walk through Notre-Dame, chanting the beginning of the Confiteor.
 The camera pans upwards to the famous rose window, and flies through it and over Paris, revealing that all the lights in the city are going out as people are turning in for the night.
-The only light that remains is the light in the Palace of Justice where Frollo looks out at Notre Dame from his window, singing to the Virgin Mary (whom he addresses as "Beata Maria", in Latin) about how she knows he is "a righteous man" and purer than "the common, vulgar, weak, licentious crowd".
-Frollo walks to the fireplace and asks Mary to tell him why he lusts for Esmeralda if he is pure.
+The only light that remains is the light in the Palace of Justice where Frollo looks out at Notre Dame from his window, singing to the Virgin Mary (whom he addresses as "Beata Maria," Latin for "Blessed Mary") about how she knows he is "a righteous man" and purer than "the common, vulgar, weak, licentious crowd".
+Frollo walks to the fireplace and asks Saint Mary why he lusts for Esmeralda if he is pure.
 During this, a fire apparition of Esmeralda dances provocatively in the flames.

 During the second verse, Frollo steps back from the fireplace, revealing a piece of silk that Esmeralda had used to tease him earlier in the film.
 Frollo sings about how he lusts for her and resents her for it.
 He accuses her of turning him to sin and denies his own culpability as red-hooded figures rise from the floor, chanting "mea culpa" ("my fault").
-For a few seconds, as he looks at them, the light forms the shape of a coffin, foreshadowing his eventual fate.
+As he looks at them for a few seconds, the light forms the shape of a coffin, foreshadowing his eventual fate.
 Frollo runs through the chamber, with the cloaked figures standing on either side of him.
 He passionately declares his inculpability, claiming that Esmeralda had cast a spell on him and tempted him.
-He asks if it is in a part of God's plan that God made the Devil stronger than "a man," though in reality this refers to (Frollo) himself.
-The hooded figures turn into flames, enveloping Frollo as they return to the fireplace as if he was being dragged down into Hell, foreshadowing his fate.
+He reaffirms his innocence by claiming it's not his fault that God "made the Devil so much stronger than a man."
+The red hooded figures turn into flames, enveloping Frollo as they return to the fireplace as if he were being dragged down into Hell, foreshadowing his fate.